 KLR: We decided to describe the mainstream science of ecology as "dominator ecology" to refocus attention on the power relationships created by the practice of science as it is commonly carried out. "[It] is the ecology of management from a distance, and of remote expertise, that sees itself as fundamentally separate from the land, inhabiting a present without a past or future."
-In Towards an Anarchist Ecology we further trace out how the practice of dominator ecology upholds colonial and capitalist structures while enforcing our alienation from the land by situating it as the realm of experts.
-We see reclaiming inquiry and the roots of science as absolutely vital in rebuilding a connection to the land, which will lay the groundwork for any land-based spirituality that might arise.
+In Towards an Anarchist Ecology we further trace out how the practice of dominator ecology upholds colonial and capitalist structures while enforcing our alienation from the KLR: It sounds like you know about the immensely fulfilling joy of connecting with the land, too!
+We talk about reenchantment a lot, because we all have that freedom, play, joy and life inside of us.
+It's a constant struggle, for us and maybe everybody, to keep that stuff stoked and alive in this world.
+One way to push back is to reject the ugly, stifling idea of expertness.
+We find un-expertness inspiring because it destroys the myth that "someone else" is better equipped to deal with the massive, ongoing ecological destruction.
+We also want to go beyond the pretty toxic expertly behaviour that narrowly celebrates names and taxonomy in more naturalist-y spaces.
+We often hear people describe the reason they don't engage with wild spaces is because they don't know enough.